Are you looking for a list of the best life insurance companies that pay out 2023?

 Generally, the beneficiary of your life insurance policy will not be required to pay income tax when they receive the death benefit.

 However, there are a few exceptions.
-If you are a high-net worth individual, you could be subject to the 2022 federal estate tax, which is $12.06 million per individual or $24.12 for a married couple for deaths that occur in 2022, then life insurance proceeds could be subject taxes.
+If you are a high-net worth individual, you could be subject to the 2023 federal estate tax exemption, which is $12.92 million per individual or $25.84 for a married couple for deaths that occur in 2023, then life insurance proceeds could be subject taxes.
 Also, any interest received on a life insurance policy is taxable according to the IRS.

 As you can see in the Best life insurance companies that pay out chart above, life insurance companies in the United States pay out an astonishing amount of claims and benefits each year.
-Last year, life insurance companies in the United States paid out over $90 billion to beneficiaries in death claims.
+Life insurance companies in the United States paid $100 billion to beneficiaries in death claims.

 The most important step you can take to ensure that your life insurance policy will payout is to answer all the questions on the life insurance application honestly.
 If you do this, choose a highly rated insurer that with an A Excellent rating or better from A.M.
 Best and pay your premiums on-time you can have peace of mind knowing you policy will payout if a claim is filed.

 1. Life insurance polices are contracts that have to payout all valid claims.
 The life insurance industry in the United States is highly regulated to ensure every legitimate life insurance policy claim is paid.

 2. The largest life insurance companies with the most policy holders will will pay out the greatest number of claims and benefits.
 Likewise, smaller U.S. life insurance companies will still pay out all valid claims, it will just be a smaller amount statistically, as they are insuring less people.